2019 AIR POLLUTION CONTROL ACHIEVEMENT AWARD

 The shorter, lighter blue line depicts a broader view of GHG performance that entails provisions in the U.S. EPA GHG program (starting with the 2012 model year).
 The annual GHG compliance values account for real-world GHG benefits from off-cycle technologies, such as air conditioning and aerodynamic improvements not observed over the official testing conditions.

 Showing both values provides a transparent way of looking at Toyota’s historical fleet performance as we continue to pursue both GHG reductions and fuel economy improvements under both the GHG and CAFE programs.

 ABOUT THIS CHART: The Canadian federal government introduced a GHG emissions regulation under the Canadian Environmental Protection Act for the 2011‐2016 model years, and in October of 2014 issued final GHG emissions regulations for the 2017‐2025 model years.
-Toyota met the regulatory obligations regarding vehicle CO2 emissions in Canada for the 2017 model year.
+Toyota has met the regulatory obligations regarding vehicle CO2 emissions in Canada for each model year.